wesleyfongchong/website-content/post/react/react-events/index.md

 }
 ```

-when using the the property initializer syntax with Babel (enabled by default in `create-react-app`), otherwise you need to bind it manually in the constructor:
+when using the property initializer syntax with Babel (enabled by default in `create-react-app`), otherwise you need to bind it manually in the constructor:

 ```js
 class Converter extends React.Component {